-During my years in ministry, the Lord taught me how manmade and pagan traditions often get confused with and mixed up with God's holidays and traditions.
-Jews, Christians, and most people even are very obstinate about their beliefs and traditions, and claim their holidays and traditions are sacred and therefore should not be touched.
+During my years in ministry, the Lord taught me how man-made and pagan traditions often get confused with and mixed up with God's holidays and traditions.
+Jews, Christians, and most people even, are very obstinate about their beliefs and traditions, and claim their holidays and traditions are sacred and therefore should not be touched.

 However, I've seen how much error and false belief God's People and the world live in, and have tried to correct myself and teaching to align with the truth instead of keeping to error.
-If unity in Christ is important to you, then leaving behind bad teaching about God's holidays needs to be a part living with God as wells.
+If unity in Christ is important to you, then leaving behind bad teaching about God's holidays needs to be a part of living with God as well.
 See The Lord's Holidays and Sabbaths for more about holidays and sabbaths.

 We need to remember the name Jesus is the English translation of Latin and Greek translations of the Hebrew name "יהושע" (Yehoshua/Yeshua/Joshua).
 Christ, his family, and disciples spoke Hebrew, Aramaic, and Greek, so Jesus would not have been called by His English name.

 It is important to know God's original names in Hebrew, because those were the ones He gave and stated we are to remember forever (Exodus 3:15).
 Religious spirits and false-christs also overemphasize the name Jesus and using God's other names as we will see in the section about demons and identifying the enemy.

 They make the scripture stating "there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved" (Acts 4:12) a blind to the fuller truth and God's complete character.